carbon-design-system/carbon-web-components/src/coding-conventions.md

 - You can manually register them to different windows
 - Custom elements derived from ones in this library should use different custom element names for registration

+## Propagating misc attributes from shadow host to an element in shadow DOM

+Some components e.g. `<bx-btn>` simply represent the content in shadow DOM, e.g. `<button>` in it.
+For such components, we try to propagate attributes in `<bx-btn>` to `<button>`.

+It automatically happens at initialization, by iterating through attributes and copying attributes over to `<button>`, for every attribute but one in `explicitAttributes`.
+`explicitAttributes` should list attributes that are rendered by `lit-html` template.

+Reflecting updates of those misc attributes to `<button>` can be done by subclassing `<bx-btn>` and overriding `observedAttributes` static property, so `attributeChangedCallback()` can take care of the updates.